stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md

 ## Embeds

+We support embedding a variety of content from popular websites!
+To use an embed, just write out a link in its own paragraph.

-This is a YouTube video:
+For example, this is a YouTube video:

 https://www.youtube.com/watch?v=VbSPeYo8dfM